jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   (c) the new organism was deemed to be a new organism under section 255 and other organisms of the same taxonomic classification were lawfully present in New Zealand before the commencement of that section and in a place that was not registered as a circus or zoo under the Zoological Gardens Regulations 1977.
-(2A) A new organism does not cease to be a new organism because— (a) it is subject to a conditional release approval; or (b) it is a qualifying organism approved for release with controls.
+(2A) A new organism does not cease to be a new organism because— (a) it is subject to a conditional release approval; or (b) it is a qualifying organism approved for release with controls; or (c) it is an incidentally imported new organism.
 (3) Despite the provisions of this section, an organism present in New Zealand before 29 July 1998 in contravention of the Animals Act 1967 or the Plants Act 1970 is a new organism.
 (4) Subsection (3) does not apply to the organism known as rabbit haemorrhagic disease virus, or rabbit calicivirus.